Catching Blue Crabs

 With your net at the ready, very sloooooooowly ease your bait - with the crab still hanging on - up toward the surface.
 Slide the net under your bounty and scoop it up!

-- Required Equipment: Chicken parts, heavy string or fishing line, dip net, measuring device
+• What You'll Need: Chicken parts, heavy string or fishing line, dip net, measuring device, bucket

 As you might suspect, my fellow Cape Cod crabbers would not be too happy with me if I gave up all the hot spots we've worked for years to find.